br3ndonland/udacity-portfolio/docs/pages/methods.md

 ### Relative URLs

-In my *_config.yml- file, I had to set the `url` and `baseurl` separately:
+In my _config.yml_ file, I had to set the `url` and `baseurl` separately:

 ```yaml
 url: "https://br3ndonland.github.io"
 baseurl: "/udacity-fsnd01-p02-portfolio"
 ```

 Convert relative links to [Jekyll Liquid filters](https://jekyllrb.com/docs/templates/#filters) for consistent linking throughout the site.
-The `baseurl` from *_config.yml- will only be prepended to relative urls in the context of Liquid filters.
+The `baseurl` from _\_config.yml_ will only be prepended to relative urls in the context of Liquid filters.

 Liquid templating can be used within HTML.
 For example, when creating a relative URL to an image, the entire Liquid filter is enclosed within quotes.
 However, I'm not sure if Liquid templating can be used within YAML front matter.